The Ravenite Social Club

 247 Mulberry Street

-This Google Street View image of 247 Mulberry Street was taken in November of 2017.
+This Google Street View image of 247 Mulberry Street was taken in November 2017.

 The Ravenite Social Club closed its doors in 1997.
-By that stage, the mob's influence had been decimated by the FBI.
+By that stage, the FBI had all but decimated the mob's influence.

 At the time of writing, it was home to an indie menswear store called Descendant of Thieves.

-Although the club is usually associated with John Gotti (pictured right) and his downfall, its history stretches back much further than that.
+Although the club is often associated with John Gotti (pictured right) and his downfall, its history stretches back much further than that.

 A number of sources state that it was originally founded as the Alto Knights Social Club in 1926.
-However, this seems to be a mix-up.
-According to old newspaper reports, the Alto Knights Social Club was actually two blocks south of this location.
+However, this is incorrect.
+Newspaper archives indicate that the Alto Knights Social Club was actually two blocks south of this location.
 Furthermore, that club was run by the Genovese family, not the Gambinos.

 The Wikipedia article on the topic claims that Carlo Gambino renamed it the Ravenite after he rose to power in 1957.
-Unfortunately, this is also incorrect, as newspaper reports from 1956 show that the name was already in place.
+This is also incorrect, as newspaper reports from 1956 show that the name was already in place.

 The Ravenite